babelsociety/website/content/blog/in-depth-economy/index.md

 It doesn't matter the chosen economic model, whenever we want to produce something we must choose a production method, which in turn dictates inputs, outputs and final quality of our product.

 How to choose depends in part on our environment and the available resources.
 As we said, our environment changes over time, hence it is essential to **track** how well we are doing, and use these data to **adapt** our production to keep and improve efficiency.
+In capitalism this process is done by each business individually, while in a planned economy the information is shared with everyone else.
+The point is, this is a fundamental process.

 Babel economy wants to declutter this truth from any accidental complexity to maximize its effectiveness.